Kristin Smith Sees 'Bright' Outlook for U.S. Crypto Policy

 Do you think we could expect to see comprehensive crypto regulation in the U.S. this year or in the coming years?

-The industry will likely have to wait 18-22 months to see real movement.
+The industry will likely have to wait 18 to 22 months to see real movement.
 However, we are still in a period of great opportunity to continue educating and laying the foundation for a strong regulatory future.

-Could you give us an inside view into your work in Washington D.C., are you finding it easier to engage with policymakers these days?
+Could you give us an inside view into your work in Washington.
+D.C.?
+Are you finding it easier to engage with policymakers these days?

 Policymaker education is critical – and that’s our top priority at Blockchain Association.
 We have found that many policymakers are open to learning more about the technology and we believe that greater acceptance will come as people become more knowledgeable about the space.

-What does Sen. Elizabeth Warren's anti-crypto army say, if anything, about the role crypto will play in the coming election cycle?
+What does Sen. Elizabeth Warren's [D-Mass.] anti-crypto army say, if anything, about the role crypto will play in the coming election cycle?

-The Senator has embraced the term “anti-crypto” when describing her critical views of the space.
+The senator has embraced the term “anti-crypto” when describing her critical views of the space.
 However, her views rarely reflect that of the mainstream, even within the Democratic party.
 Advocates are already pushing back in preparation for the next election cycle.
 The Blockchain Association is building a pro-crypto army, and continues to educate willing policymakers.

 In a word, how would you describe your outlook regarding crypto policy in the U.S.?